 - Prime & Moisturize

 After your regular skincare regiment, continue prepping with a correctional primer.
 Besides making the makeup stay in place all day, the right primer for your skin can also help you achieve a flawless base and help your skin stay healthy.
 To find the one that works the best with your skin, take a minute to observe your skin type.
 If your skin tends to be dull and have dry patches on the cheeks and temple, search for a hydrating primer with a dewy effect, but if you would like to fight your oily, problematic skin and cancel out the shine, go for a balm textures primer with a matte effect.
 Make sure you always apply a layer before continuing with foundation or any makeup product.
 Not a big fan of primers?
 No problem!
 Help your skin out with a gel textured moisturizer or a refreshing, cucumber or rosewater toner.
+Face moisturizers won’t just help hydrate skin but will also create a perfect base for makeup.

 Pro tip: Primer waters can be the perfect option for you if you are looking for something super light!